 So really, what can a urologist tell us about male sexuality that we don’t already know?

-I’m a urologist.
 I often joke that I think of myself as a “psycho-urologist.”
 The reason I say that is because after you’ve been dealing with male sexuality for as long as I have, you’ll see that there is much more to this issue than just the biology of what’s working and what isn’t.
 What happens behind closed doors with my patients is really so different from the stereotypes of men that appear in movies, in stories, in newspapers, et cetera.
 And I thought it was worth sharing that.

 Of all your professional observations about male sexuality, what might surprise readers the most?